geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 - Check for inclusive language w/ 11ty plugin
 - Only include REPL script on this page
 - iframe not going into mobile mode
+- link to Twitter thread (time to update username)
+- should I host my profile image on Twitter?

 <button
   class="[ button ] [ font-base text-base weight-bold ]"